 I used to think vacations to Hawaii were over-rated and so cliche (cheap flights from the west coast!
 All your co-workers are doing it!), until i finally went.
 Then i realized why everybody in the Pacific Northwest tries to head out here in the Nth month of rain -it’s great!
 There’s a reason it’s a cliche.

 I hope some day you will feel about spam musubi just as fondly as Pacific Northwesterners feel about Hawaii.
 One of the great gifts from vacationing there was the delicious spam musubis.
 Entertainingly, the best ones were from a Shell gas station on Honoapiilani Highway, on the West side of Maui near Kaanapali -the one next to Maui Grown Coffee Store.
 Luckily, my co-worker grew up there, so he gave me in-person advice on how to make it extra home-made-delicious.
 So after I impulse-bought a musubi mold from the local Japanese grocer in town here, I was set.
+That link there was for one on Amazon, which will do just fine if you’re up for supporting the blog with your purchase.

 *0. Early prep: cook sushi rice, mix in about 2 tsp rice vinegar for sweetness.